alphagov/gds-way/README.md

 published version will look in the browser.
 After saving a change the preview in the browser will automatically refresh.

 The preview is only available on our own computer.
-Others won't be able to access it if they are given the link.
+Others will not be able to access it if they are given the link.

 Type the following to start the server: